harrycresswell/cu/content/utilities/region.md

 weight: 2
 ---

-Adds consistent vertical padding to an element to create regions of content.
-Can either be configured by setting `--region-space` or use a default from a space scale.
+`.region` adds consistent vertical padding to an element to create regions of content with sufficient spacing.

+By default, `.region` uses `--space-l-xl` from [the space scale](assets/scss/abstracts/_space.scss), however the amount of space can also be configured by setting `--region-space` inline or within any new class you decide to create and use alongside `.region`.

 <figure>
   <div class="demo | region">